-Andrew Crump has been writing for the web since casually and covertly firing up a WordPress blog back in 2009, and became a member of the online press in 2012 when he began writing for Go, See, Talk!
-He’s been a devoted movie lover since high school, when he saw EVIL DEAD 2, 8/12 and HAPPINESS OF THE KATAKURIS for the first time.
-Andrew tries to keep his cinematic diet steady and varied; put any film in front of him and he’ll happily devour it.
+Andy Crump has been writing for the web since casually and covertly firing up a WordPress blog back in 2009, and became a member of the online press in 2012 when he began writing for Go, See, Talk!.
+More recently, he has expanded his reach as a critic by contributing to Screen Rant, In Review Online, Movie Mezzanine, and Paste Magazine.
+He’s been a devoted movie lover since high school, when he saw ARMY OF DARKNESS, 8/12 and HAPPINESS OF THE KATAKURIS for the first time; since then he’s developed a voracious appetite for masterworks of schlock, highbrow fare, arthouse darlings, and everything in between.
+Currently, he has forsaken shaving.

 Tim Estiloz is a double Emmy award winning TV, online and print journalist with over a decade of reporting and writing experience.
 He is a film critic for Boston Latino TV’s broadcast and new media platforms, NCM’s FirstLookOnline.com and Examiner.com.
 Tim is also a member of the Broadcast Film Critics Association which presents the annually televised Critic’s Choice Movie Awards in Hollywood.
 In his spare time, Tim is an “Artist In Residence” at Boston Children’s Hospital, drawing cartoons and illustrations for the patients there.
 Along with the film and entertainment biz, creating art and sketching is Tim’s passion… and receiving a phone call from Pixar wouldn’t hurt.